 Recording at Starsound Studios.
 What is the first step towards a great sounding record?
 It is an excellent initial Multi-Track Recording.
 The recording requires five ingredients.
 The first is a proper microphone placement.
 It makes sure there is no bleed between instruments.
+It also ensures that your instrument sounds the way it does in the room on the recording.
 The second ingredient is a solid pre-amplifier selection.
 The right preamp can make all the difference between a good and great sound.

 The third is an excellent analog to digital converter.
 It is a simple concept to grasp.
-Excellent converter equals a great sound.
+Good converter equals a great sound.
 An average converter produces an average sound.
 A fourth component is an acoustically treated room.
 The room should be the very first place you spend your money without a doubt.
 Next, is a pair of great speakers.
-Speakers in tandem within a treated room con not be beaten.
+Speakers in tandem within a treated room can not be beaten.
 Finally, an experienced engineer gives you the final ingredient.
+When you think about it, why does one studio have a better sound over another one?
+Every studio has high-end gear.
+The engineer makes the difference.

-Solo artists track their final vocals on our studio microphone.
+Singers and solo artists track their final vocals on our studio microphones.
 Vocalists are getting aggressive radio sound.
 It is due to our many vocal pre-amplifier choices.
 Our acoustically treated vocal booth is a vital cog in the vocal sound.
-A recording engineer can achieve the perfect take by addressing the listening environment.
-Also, the many pre-amp options help the engineer select the right vocal sound.
+A recording engineer can achieve the perfect take by addressing the performance environment.

 Our Studio Is The Best Choice